samblouir/quick_ssm/README.md

-# Quick SSM: Efficient Triton-based SSM Scan Operations
+# Quick SSM: Efficient Triton-based Scan for RNNs/SSMs

 Quick SSM provides an optimized implementation of the associative scan operation using [Triton](https://github.com/openai/triton) kernels for high performance.
 It includes a convenient PyTorch interface for the scan function for easy integration into existing SSM codebases, asa well as a layer to easily add an SSM layer to your model.